 Between 1997 and 2013, EstimateS was downloaded by more than 60,000 users in more than 100 countries around the globe.
 They use EstimateS in conservation biology, biotic inventories, natural area assesssment and monitoring, biogeography, macroecology, microbial ecology, molecular biology, ethnobotany, archaeology and many other fields.
 You can get an idea of the diversity of uses by scanning the titles of the references that appear below.

 Publications That Cite EstimateS

-If you have cited EstimateS in a published work and you would be willing to have it included, please contact Robert K. Colwell with details.
+However, if you have cited EstimateS in a published work that is not listed by Google Scholar in this list, and you would be willing to have it included, please contact Robert K. Colwell with details.